 Yes, don’t worry, you can still be added.
 Just email us with your name and membership number.

-If you receive ‘Criteria Not Met’ result, you will receive detailed feedback outlining the steps you need to take in order to resubmit your portfolio.
-If you are not clear about the further evidence you will need to provide, you will have an opportunity to discuss your feedback in detail with a member of the Professional Formation team to assist you with your reapplication.
+If you are required to resubmit your portfolio, you will have an opportunity to discuss your feedback in detail with a member of the Professional Formation team to assist you with your resubmission.

-Reapplications can take up to four weeks to process.
-If you disagree with the decision not to award QTLS status, you are entitled to appeal.
+Resubmissions can take up to six weeks to process.
+While portfolio are rigoriously reviewed, if you disagree with the decision not to award QTLS status, you are entitled to appeal.